yellowbean/absbox-doc/docs/source/howto.rst

 Inspect Free Formulas on projection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-if user would like to view variables during the cashflow projection, there is a `time machine` built for this purpose. :ref:`Inspecting Numbers`
+If user would like to view variables during the cashflow projection, there is a `time machine` built for this purpose. :ref:`Inspecting Numbers`

 User just need to provide :